 Here is described how you can customize private eazyBI user interface for your organization-specific needs.
 More advanced customization techniques require some knowledge of Ruby programming language and Ruby on Rails framework.

 If you would like to customize the general layout of all pages then you need to customize layout templates.
 If you would like to customize one particular page then you need to customize particular view template for this page.
 Customized layout and view templates should be placed in

 app/views directory subdirectories in the Private eazyBI main directory.
 Layout and view templates are using the HAML templating language.

 To see the list of typical layout and view templates that you would like to customize, execute the following command from the Private eazyBI directory:

 If you would like to customize e.g. general layout file

 app/views/layouts/application.html.haml then extract it with command

-and then you can modify extracted file in the
+and then you can modify the extracted file in the

-By default if you modify template file then you need to restart private eazyBI server to see changes.
+By default, if you modify template file then you need to restart the Private eazyBI server to see changes.
 If you would like to see changes immediately after page refresh you need to start your private eazyBI in development more.
 In your

 bin/start.sh file locate